-Based on the Stack chosen during Select Stack, you are presented with the choice of Services to install into the cluster.
-Your Stack comprises many services.
+Based on the Stack chosen during the Select Stack step, you are presented with the choice of Services to install into the cluster.
+A Stack comprises many services.
 You may choose to install any other available services now, or to add services later.
-The install wizard selects all available services for installation by default.
+The Cluster Install wizard selects all available services for installation by default.

-SmartSense deployment is mandatory.
+Starting in Ambari 2.5, SmartSense deployment is mandatory.
 You cannot clear the option to install SmartSense using the Cluster Install wizard.

-1.4.0.0- SmartSense - Hortonworks SmartSense Tool (HST) helps quickly gather configuration, metrics, logs from common HDP services that aids to quickly troubleshoot support cases and receive cluster-specific recommendations.
+SmartSense - Hortonworks SmartSense Tool (HST) helps quickly gather configuration, metrics, logs from common HDP services that aids to quickly troubleshoot support cases and receive cluster-specific recommendations.